RohanMathur17/SqueezeNet-Implementation/README.md

 # SqueezeNet-Implementation

-This repository attempts to replicate the SqueezeNet architecture using TensorFlow discussed in the paper: "SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size".
+This repository attempts to replicate the SqueezeNet architecture using TensorFlow discussed in the research paper: "SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size".

 The paper can be read [here.](https://arxiv.org/pdf/1602.07360.pdf)